Warpedtimes/Skript/README.md

 # Skript
 Contains custom scripts I have written.

-CF.sk
+# CF.sk:
-A simple script for having coinflips between players
+- A simple script for having coinflips between players

-Jobs.sk
+# Jobs.sk:
-CUrrently working on a jobs script for 1.16.
+- Currently working on a jobs script for 1.16.
 This is will pay players money for "working"